 Kalipso Chalkidou @kchalkidou – Director, Global Health Policy and Senior Fellow, Center for Global Development

 Ensuring healthy lives and promoting well-being at all ages is essential to sustainable development.
-Not only is health important, but healthy people are better able to learn, be productive and contribute to their communities.
+As the Covid-19 crisis illustrates all too vividly, not only is health important in itself, but healthy people are better able to learn, be productive and contribute to their communities.
 Achieving universal health coverage (UHC) is critical to this and essential to ensuring that no one is ‘left behind’ in accessing quality health services because of who they are, where they live or their socio-economic situation.